BCDevOps/devops-platform-workshops/workshop-material/slides/developer_operations/content/03_pathfinder_specific_patterns/index.md

 ---
 #### Tooling Project Components
 - CI & CD related tooling
-- Dedicated Jenkins instance with access to dev/test/prod environments
+- Jenkins instance dedicated to a given team
 - Sonarqube for code coverage
 - Teams can bring any additional tools into this project space as needed